What is Google Drive?

 ☛High practicability: With Google Drive, users can access files from anywhere and on any device.
 And the service is seamlessly integrated with Google, which means that you can not only create and edit documents but are also equipped with intuitive tools that allow real-time collaboration.

 ☛Easy to expand storage: One of the disadvantages of using a physical hard drive to back up data is that it only has a fixed storage quota.
-As the data increases, you may also need to purchase another storage device.
+As the data increases, you may also need to free up disk space or purchase another storage device.
 However, using the cloud for backup can subscribe to different expansion plans based on the amount of data.

 So how to use Google Drive as a backup destination, and how to automatically backup files to Google Drive?
 Google Drive is widely used, and it is suitable for almost all devices.
 In the following content, we will introduce you to how to use Google Drive as a backup solution on your computer and mobile device.

-3 ways to backupfiles to Google Drive from computer
+4 ways to backup files to Google Drive from computer

 If you have important files on your computer, you can back them up to Google Drive automatically or manually using the following methods.

 Is there any way to automatically backup files or folders to Google Drive?
-Do you know Drive for desktop (the original Google Backup and Sync), the desktop program of Google?
+Do you know Drive for desktop (the original Google Backup and Sync), the desktop program of Google Drive?
 It can easily help you backup files to Google Drive automatically.

 Have a look at how to backup folders to Google Drive automatically through Google Drive for desktop.